-This report will help to check items details voucher-wise, will show the all the transaction in which a particular item has been used, and it has some filters options for same such as Voucher type, Account name, Salesperson and Warehouse details.
+This report will help to check item details voucher-wise, will show all the transactions in which a particular item has been used, and it has some filter options for the same such as Voucher type, Account name, Salesperson and Warehouse details.

 Items about to finish and bestselling items:

 The low inventory report lists all products in your inventory that are below a given stock threshold.
 You can set a minimum order quantity level for each item variant in your inventory.
 This will be the threshold below which a product is considered as low in stock.
 You can specify the minimum stock level while creating an item in Item Master.
 These inventory reports tell you which products are the most popular and profitable.
 You might look at the gap between purchases.
 For example, if there was a long time between the first and last sale date, you’ll want to investigate why it’s not selling quickly.
 And if you have items that are flying off the shelves, you might consider the biggest orders.
 Both of these reports are available in Dashboard itself.